GoogleCloudPlatform/php-docs-samples/vision/README.md

-  text           Detect text in an image using Google Cloud Vision API crop-hints     Detect crop hints in an image using Google Cloud Vision API document-text  Detect document text in an image using Google Cloud Vision API web            Detect web entities in an image using Google Cloud Vision API web-geo        Detect web entities in an image with geo metadata using
+  text           Detect text in an image using Google Cloud Vision API crop-hints     Detect crop hints in an image using Google Cloud Vision API document-text  Detect document text in an image using Google Cloud Vision API pdf            Detect text in a PDF/TIFF using Google Cloud Vision API web            Detect web entities in an image using Google Cloud Vision API web-geo        Detect web entities in an image with geo metadata using
                  Google Cloud Vision API